2020-2021 Placement Application

-Colonial Country Club annually hosts a world class PGA tournament which positively impacts the Fort Worth community through economic impact, national exposure, and charitable contributions.
+Colonial Country Club annually hosts a world class PGA tournament that positively impacts the Fort Worth community through economic impact, national exposure, and charitable contributions.
 JLFW volunteers assist in the will call booth by helping patrons, media and corporate sponsors with distributing tournament credentials and parking passes, as well as provide general information to facilitate entry into the tournament.

 COOK CHILDREN’S MEDICAL CENTER

 Cook Children’s Medical Center’s purpose is improving the health of children.
 Their services range from simple preventive checkups to highly specialized critical care.
-JLFW volunteers assist the hospital in improving the experience of the children undergoing medical treatments and their families by reading books, playing in the playroom, directing visitors, meet and greet with visitors, clean play areas, clerical duties and educating parents.
-Volunteers will also assist with the hospital’s dental initiatives.
+JLFW volunteers assist in the hospital in improving the experience of the children undergoing medical treatments and their families by reading books, playing in the playroom, directing visitors, meet and greet with visitors, clean play areas, clerical duties and educating parents about car safety.